OpenTermsArchive/contrib-versions/Cnet/Privacy Policy.md

     *   Upon request, your bandwidth speed and information about the software programs installed on your computer including registry key information. and
     *   Standard server log information.

     **Information we obtain from other sources**.
-Where permitted by applicable law, we may collect information about you from other sources, including through interactive applications (e.g., mobile devices, third party services, and embedded audio and video players), from co-branded partners and websites (e.g., on our Facebook pages), and from commercially available sources (e.g., data aggregators and public databases).
+Where permitted by applicable law, we may collect information about you from other sources, including through interactive applications (e.g., mobile devices, third party services, and embedded audio and video players), from co-branded partners and websites (e.g., on our Facebook pages), from our advertisers, and from commercially available sources (e.g., data aggregators and public databases).
 The following are examples of information we may collect from other sources:

-    *   Name, postal address, and telephone number;
+    *   Name, email address, postal address, and telephone number;
     *   Demographic data, such as age, gender, and income level;
     *   If you access third party services (e.g., Facebook, Google+ or Twitter) through a CBS Interactive Service, or if you access a CBS Interactive Service via a third party service, your username and password for those services and other information available about or collected from you on those services, as described in our overview of Video Services and Social Networking Policy
     *   Your interests and purchase behavior;